abramBoutros/abramBoutros/README.md

 - 👋 Hi, I’m @abramBoutros
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a Software Engineering
-- 🌱 I’m currently working with ME(A/R)N stack
+- 🌱 I’m currently working as a backend developer with nestjs kafka and graphql
+-  I am a NEXT JS + TS fanboy.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project, or just any tech talk really XD.
 - 📫 reach me at abramBoutros96@gmail.com

 <!---